José Amo: Ponferradina

 On 6 August 2020, free agent Amo signed for SD Ponferradina in the second division.
 He scored his first professional goal on 11 January of the following year, netting the equalizer in a 1–1 home draw against Girona FC.

 On 3 June 2022, after establishing himself as a starter, Amo renewed his contract with Ponfe.
 He remained a first-choice during the campaign, as the club suffered relegation.

 Tenerife

 On 12 July 2023, Amo signed a three-year deal with CD Tenerife also in division two.
+Regularly used in his first year, he suffered another knee injury in July 2024 which prevented him to feature in the entire 2024–25 season, which ended in relegation.

+Lugo

+On 8 July 2025, Amo was announced at Primera Federación side CD Lugo.
+He was regularly used during the campaign, scoring once in 32 matches.

+Gimnàstic

+On 19 June 2026, Amo agreed to a two-year contract with fellow third division side Gimnàstic de Tarragona.

 Personal life

 The son of a mayor, Amo would have become a bullfighter had he not become a footballer.